This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 string.Equals("A꙰B", "AB", StringComparison.InvariantCulture); // true

-The normalization of the strings can also change the results between the ordinal and non-ordinal comparison modes.
-In the following example, the first string contains only 1 character: é.
-The second one contains 2 characters: e and \u0301 (Combining Acute Accent).
+String normalization can also affect the results of ordinal versus non-ordinal comparisons.
+In the following example, the first string contains only one character: é.
+The second contains two characters: e and \u0301 (Combining Acute Accent).
 The second string is the normalization in form D of the first string.

 C#